MagerValp/CreateUserPkg/README.markdown

 Version History
 ---------------

+* 1.2.3
+    * Allow packages with empty password (thanks to Dan Keller).
 * 1.2.2
     * Fixed automatic logins that only worked on 2nd boot (thanks to Joseph Chilcote).
 * 1.2.1